cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 5: Ellacombe chiming frame;* *Figure 6: Electronic control unit*

 Ellacombe apparatus, chiming hammers, electronic units (e.g., Apollo and similar).
 Ensure that these are disabled before ringing, especially when the apparatus is not in the ringing chamber.
+A warning notice should be prominently displayed.

 ## Coat Hooks